OntimizeWeb/docs/_docs/15-service.md

 }
 ```

-> **NOTE:** In most cases the third party API won't offer the same response as OntimizeWeb components need so you have to [addapt the response](#adapt-your-service-response).
+> **NOTE:** In most cases the third party API won't offer the same response as OntimizeWeb components need so you have to [adapt the response](#adapt-your-service-response).

 ### Define your own CRUD methods